cisco/mindmeld/docs/source/quickstart/10_deploy_to_production.rst

     ...
      * Running on http://0.0.0.0:7150/ (Press CTRL+C to quit)

 To test using any REST client (such as Postman or Advanced Rest Client), send `POST` requests to the web service endpoint at ``http://localhost:7150/parse``.
-Alternately, you can use a :keyword:`curl` command from your terminal as follows:
+Alternately, you can use a :manpage:`curl` command from your terminal as follows:

 .. code-block:: console